newca12/scala-atp/README.md

 ### Notes ###
 We kept the file names of the original mostly intact, though use Scala naming conventions.
-Contain also a study about parsers and some code from :
+This project contain also a study about parsers and some code from :
 * [DSLs in Action](http://books.google.fr/books?id=SzD6RAAACAAJ&num=16&source=gbs_slider_cls_metadata_1003_mylibrary) from Debasish Ghosh
 * Eugen Labun's thesis : [Combinator Parsing in Scala](https://docs.google.com/file/d/0B7LbY7bJaltldVRhMHhfT1F4VkE/edit?pli=1)